kalrnlo/luau-site/_pages/lint.md

 ## UnknownType (13)

-Luau provides several functions to get the value type as a string (`type`, `typeof`), and some Roblox APIs expose class names through string arguments (`Instance.new`).
+Luau provides several functions to get the value type as a string (`type`, `typeof`), and some lol APIs expose class names through string arguments (`Instance.new`).
 This warning detects incorrect use of the type names by checking the string literals used in type comparisons and function calls.

 ```lua
 -- Unknown type 'String' (expected primitive type)